Quasilinear rough partial differential equations with transport noise: Uniqueness for divergence-free vector fields: proof of Theorem

 \section{Uniqueness for divergence-free vector fields: proof of Theorem \ref{thm:uniqueness}}

-The proof is based on an idea of \cite{hofmanova2017quasilinear}.
+The proof is inspired from an idea of \cite{hofmanova2017quasilinear}, in a stochastic context.
 Consider two solutions $u^1$ and $u^2$ and let $v:=u^1-u^2.$ We cannot estimate the $L^1$-norm of $v$ directly because the map $x\mapsto|x|$ is singular at $x=0,$ however we can define an approximation of it as follows.

 Let $1>a_1>a_2>\dots>a_n>\dots>0$ be a decreasing sequence of numbers such that

 For $n\geq 1,$ we let $\varrho _n(\theta )$ be a continuous function supported in $(a_n,a_{n-1})$ and such that

 and integrating to one, i.e.\